Preston, Lancashire: Water

-Opened in July 2002, the Ribble Link is a navigation waterway built along a section of the Savick Brook that connects the previously isolated Lancaster Canal to the River Ribble.
+The canal was originally isolated from the Ribble, but this changed in 2002 with the opening of the Ribble Link.
+Opened in July 2002, it is a navigation waterway built along a section of the Savick Brook that connects the previously isolated Lancaster Canal to the River Ribble.
 Featuring a series of locks, the Link allows narrowboats and other small watercraft to transit between the two waterways.